-Barcoding—The post office uses barcoding for both outgoing and reply mail and will provide press-ready artwork for the actual barcode.
+Barcoding—The post office uses barcoding for both outgoing and reply mail.
 The specifications for barcodes are very strict, both in their creation and placement, and their ultimate purpose.
 For example, the barcode for a business reply permit must be laid into the document with precise placement, and the barcode must match exactly the address on the piece; it must be printed exactly as it is on the original permit application on file at the post office.
 On outgoing mail the barcode contains a wide array of information, not just the delivery address.
 It tells the post office the class of mail and who mailed it among other things.
 At Phillips we encode a unique sequence number in the barcode that allows us to track the mail and report on delivery times, even track the mail down to a single piece.

 Addressing—The post office specifies that the outgoing address must fall within certain tolerances in the layout.
 Also, the type style and size must meet standards.
 Typefaces that are unusual may not be read by the equipment, as well as type that is too light.
 Type that is too small, or too large, will not

 Other Considerations—Pieces to be mailed with automation must be opaque enough for postal standards, and there must be enough contrast between the background and the addressing.
 Certain coverings (like poly-bags) may not work in postal equipment.
 Papers with background patterns may not work if the pattern is too pronounced, because automated address readers may confuse the pattern with the characters in the address.
 Addressing that appears in certain specified “clear areas” may also confuse the automated reading equipment.